lamps-wg/rfc5990bis/draft-ietf-lamps-rfc5990bis.md

 > keyEncipherment

-The digitalSignature and dataEncipherment values SHOULD NOT be present.
-That is, a public key intended to be employed only with the RSA-KEM Algorithm SHOULD NOT also be employed for data encryption or for digital signatures.
+Other keyUsage extension values MUST NOT be present.
+That is, a public key intended to be employed only with the RSA-KEM Algorithm MUST NOT also be employed for data encryption or for digital signatures.
 Good cryptographic practice employs a given RSA key pair in only one scheme.
 This practice avoids the risk that vulnerability in one scheme may compromise the security of the other, and may be essential